St Pancras railway station: East Midlands Railway and Luton Airport Express

 East Midlands Railway also operate semi-fast commuter services to and from and Corby from platforms 1–4, referred to as 'Connect' services.
-As of 2023, this has been advertised as a separate brand, Luton Airport Express.
-Luton Airport Express operates Class 360 electric multiple units.
+Since 2023, this has been advertised as a separate brand, "Luton Airport Express", operating Class 360 electric multiple units.

 Previously, East Midlands Railway operated occasional services to Leeds, York and Scarborough.
-Trains to/from York and Scarborough ceased to operate from 2020 onwards, with services to Leeds being discontinued in spring 2022.
+Trains to and from York and Scarborough ceased to operate from 2020 onwards, with services to Leeds being discontinued in spring 2022.

 As of May 2023, the Monday-Saturday off-peak timetable sees six trains per hour (tph):